llvm/llvm-project/lldb/docs/resources/debugging.rst

   Process 1741640 launched: '<...>/bin/lldb' (aarch64)
   Process 1741640 stopped and restarted: thread 1 received signal: SIGCHLD

-  (the debugee)
+  (the inferior)
   (lldb) target create "/tmp/test.o"
   Current executable set to '/tmp/test.o' (aarch64).

-Another issue is that when you resume the debugee, it will not print the ``(lldb)`` prompt because as far as it knows it hasn't changed state.
+Another issue is that when you resume the inferior, it will not print the ``(lldb)`` prompt because as far as it knows it hasn't changed state.
 A quick way around that is to type something that is clearly not a command and hit enter.